Alpha testing: all current functionality is free while VAT Engine is in active development

 Use this page if you want to connect a Shopify store to VAT Engine.

-It is written for merchants, agencies, and developers who are setting up a customer account connection.
-Internal deployment flags, support runbooks, and backend-only implementation details are kept in VAT Engine's internal MD/ notes instead of this public guide.
+This guide is for merchants, agencies, and developers who are setting up or managing a customer account connection.

 What The Shopify Connection Does